alexstrat/graphql-stateful-mock/README.md

 }
 ```

-Optionally, you can specify default field values for the elements of the list:
+Optionally, you can specify field values for the elements of the list:

 ```ts
 const mocks = {